 Bergdorf Goodman was definitely the place to go first!
 Starting at 3pm at the beauty level with DJ Johnny Dynell, the elegant department store provided everything you could imagine to prep for the big night!
 We had the pleasure of enjoying John Barrett Salon with its Braid and Ponytail bar where we all chose a different hairstyle.
 Thanks to them, my voluminous bun made me look taller.
 You can’t really do your hair and leave your face make-up free, right?
 We headed to the Aerin Lauder booth (where Aerin herself made an appearance) and left our faces in the hands of the skilled beauty experts.
 Aerin Lauder’s skincare & make-up launch is pretty popular (hello?
 Read any magazine!), and we understood why.
 The powder, illuminer and blush are gogeous: our skin was GLOWING!
 I want them all!

 We signed up for the Miss Pop nail bar.
 After sipping bubbles and eating cupcakes, it was time to head to Madison Avenue.

 Calvin Klein announced a special guest at 5.30pm.
 Curious as ever, we were dying (kind of!) to know who it was.
-Dwayne Wade was already there signing his book as well as a Vogue crowd and few bloggers (hi Hanneli!).
+Dwayne Wade was already there signing his book on Dwayne Wade Surprising Facts (haha, I’m kidding, I wish) but gosh he was looking good.
+A vogue crowd and few bloggers were also there (hi Hanneli!).
 Hmm, we didn’t see any mystery guest at the end… So yes, we actually missed Ryan Lochte.
 We should have stayed at Bergdorf for our manucure!